goblegrayson/SLAM/README.md

 Once built, SLAM can be called from the command line using the following signature:
 SLAM.exe \[Maneuver Type\] \[Altitude Above MSL (ft)\] \[Mach Number\]

-Manuever type should be one of the following current options:
+Maneuver type should be one of the following current options:
 - LonTrim
   - Basic 3-DOF trim and 60 second shakeout time history
 - StabDoublet